skytin1004/edgeai-for-beginners/README.md

 5. Complete **Module05** to master SLMOps for production-ready implementations
 6. Explore **Module06** to understand SLM agentic systems and function calling capabilities
 7. Finish with **Module07** to gain practical experience with AI Toolkit and diverse EdgeAI implementation samples
+8. Explore **Module08** for a complete Foundry Local developer toolkit (local-first development with hybrid Azure integration)

 Each module is designed to be independently complete, but sequential learning will provide the best results.